-THIS MAJOR AMENDMENT DOES NOT IN ANY WAY ALTER OR AMEND THE DEVELOPMENT AGREEMENT RECORDED IN THE REAL PROPERTY RECORDS OF DOUGLAS COUNTY IN BOOK 1890 AT PAGE 2324 AS AMENDED BY THAT FIRST AMENDMENT RECORDED AT RECEPTION NO. 2014075123 WITH RESPECT TO ANY underline RESPECT TO THE EAST SIDE PROPERTY.
+THIS AMENDMENT NO DOES NOT IN ANY WAY ALTER OR AMEND THE DEVELOPMENT AGREEMENT RECORDED IN THE REAL PROPERTY RECORDS OF DOUGLAS COUNTY IN BOOK 1890 AT PAGE 2324 AS AMENDED BY THAT FIRST AMENDMENT RECORDED AT RECEPTION NO. 2014075123 WITH RESPECT TO ANY PROPERTY NOT WITHIN THE PROPERTY DESCRIBED ON EXHIBIT A ATTACHED TO THE AMENDED AND RESTATED ANNEXATION AND DEVELOPMENT AGREEMENT WITH RESPECT TO THE EAST SIDE PROPERTY.
 THE TERM "EAST SIDE PROPERTY" MEANS THE PROPERTY AS DESCRIBED ON EXHIBIT A ATTACHED TO THE AMENDED AND RESTATED ANNEXATION AND DEVELOPMENT AGREEMENT WITH RESPECT TO THE EAST SIDE PROPERTY